 One of the most underrated parts of any home stereo system is the furniture that houses all of the equipment.
 Racks and stands will never hold the same place in an audiophile’s heart as their favorite amp or speakers, but they are quite important to the overall success of any audio system—especially a reviewer’s.
 Many value-minded AV enthusiasts use ultra-affordable furniture from retailers like IKEA, Target, and Amazon, and those solutions can be suitable for some applications.
-But for those people looking to get a little more sophisticated with their equipment rack without spending big money, Monoprice recently released two new equipment racks: the Monolith by MonopriceDouble-Wide 3-Tier AV Stand that we are discussing here and the narrower Four-Tier Audio Stand XL.
+But for those people looking to get a little more sophisticated with their equipment rack without spending big money, Monoprice recently released two new equipment racks: the Monolith by MonopriceDouble-Wide 3-Tier AV Stand (buy at Amazon) that we are discussing here and the narrower Four-Tier Audio Stand XL.
 These components are IKEA-priced but come with much more solid build quality, and they’re offered in multiple finish options.
 When Monoprice called this stand “double-wide,” they weren’t kidding.
 This hulking stand is 47.2 inches wide by 18.7 inches deep by 30 inches tall.
 Let’s dig into our review and see if this rack has a place in your system.

 What Makes the Monolith by Monoprice Double-Wide 3-Tier Stand Special?